Blindness Prevention

 The Proper Use of Eyewash Stations: Essential Training Guidelines

 Proper training in the use of emergency eyewash stations is essential for minimizing the risk of eye injuries in the workplace.
 In the event of an eye emergency, every second counts.
-That’s why it’s vital that employees know the proper techniques for using eyewash stations to ensure effective flushing of the eyes and prevent further injury.
+That’s why employees must know the proper techniques for using eyewash stations to ensure effective flushing of the eyes and prevent further injury.

 Step-by-Step Guidelines for Using Eyewash Stations